The Birds (collection): Concept and creative process

 The Birds (Spring/Summer 1995) is the fifth collection by McQueen for his eponymous fashion house.
 It had multiple layers of inspiration.
 The greatest part came from ornithology, the study of birds, and the 1963 Alfred Hitchcock film The Birds, for which it was named.
 McQueen was a cinemaphile and many of his collections were inspired by his favourites.
 The Birds also referenced the mathematically inspired art of Dutch graphic artist M. C. Escher, who used birds and other animals as tiles in artistic tessellations.
 Car accidents and roadkill served as an additional inspiration.
 Ungless designed a print of tyre tracks to be used on many of the garments, suggesting scenes in The Birds where the characters flee the attacking birds in cars.
 According to Ungless, the design echoed the rationale behind McQueen's use of dead locusts on garments in his earlier collection Nihilism: "Complete chaos and human vulnerability in the face of nature gone wrong".

 Fleet Bigwood, a CSM lecturer, contributed to fabric design.
 Fashion designer Andrew Groves, whom McQueen dated from 1994 to 1996, worked on the collection after McQueen found out Groves could sew.
 McQueen enlisted Ungless to create printed fabric based on Escher's designs, and Ungless, then a print technician at CSM, stole fabric from the school to use as a base.
 Ungless laid out a concept based on McQueen's request to have a print with "garden birds", but described the result as "awful – like a Christmas card gone wrong".
 Groves was asked to replace it, coming up with a print of black silhouettes of swallows in flight, a popular motif in classic skinhead subculture and nautical tattoos, representing endurance and courage.
 The print most prominently appeared on Look 33, on a burnt orange jacket, and Look 40, on an orange-red pencil skirt.
 It also appeared on a white frock coat, the show's final ensemble.
-Fashion historian Alistair O'Neill saw the print as depicting swallows mid-dive, which he believed was a reference to a scene in Hitchcock's film where birds invade a home by diving down the chimney.
+The print appears to depict swallows mid-dive, possibly in reference to a scene in Hitchcock's film where birds invade a home by diving down the chimney.

 Many of McQueen's designs for The Birds, particularly the tight pencil skirts and wasp-waisted jackets, emulated the tightly tailored 1950s fashion worn by the film's star, Tippi Hedren, although he avoided directly copying her outfit.
 Ungless described McQueen as fascinated by the way Hedren was made vulnerable by her constricting clothing, and sought to take the effect to an extreme.
 Some models found the garments difficult to walk in on the runway.
 Despite the extensive presence of tailoring, Groves later suggested that McQueen's time as a theatrical costumier had more influence on this collection than his time on Savile Row.
 McQueen's bumsters, an extremely low-cut trouser that exposed the top of the intergluteal cleft, made an appearance in several outfits, including in wet-look black for Look 43.

 Pallet wrap!
 Oh!
 Gotta make a fucking dress!